i

 Which family of reptiles did Mosasaurus belong to?

 Mosasaurus belonged to the marine reptiles and was a member of the larger group called mosasaurs.
-Despite their lizard-like appearance, they were not closely related to any modern reptiles.

-How Did Mosasaurus Move?
+How did Mosasaurus move?

 Mosasaurus was an agile swimmer, moving through the water by undulating its body and using its powerful tail for propulsion.
 Its fins helped it steer and maintain balance as it navigated the ocean.